NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

 import Vue from 'vue'
 import App from './App.vue'
 import router from './router'
-import store from './store'

 Vue.config.productionTip = false

 new Vue({
   router,
-  store,
   render: h => h(App)
 }).$mount('#app')
 ```

+This creates a Vue instance (new Vue) that is given a reference to the router.
-Here we tell our Vue instance to use the router (Vue Router), store (Vuex), to render the app using `App.vue`, and to control the DOM in the div with the `#app` id.
+It is directed to render the app using `App` from `App.vue`, and to control the DOM in the div with the `#app` id.

+If you recall that JavaScript can read and modify the DOM, Vue is hiding all those details from you and controlling the entire DOM within the div with
+the `#app` id.
 The `mount` function tells Vue to find the `#app` div in `index.html` and replace it with the template defined in `App.vue`.

 ## index.html